-This fall Cobra Skulls released their debut album for Fat Wreck Chords, entitled Agitations.
-The band comes from Reno, Nevada and plays a unique brand of rockabilly-infused punk.
-Agitations is an angry and urgent record, yet it’s also focused and well-rounded, and certainly the most impressive effort thus far from Cobra Skulls.
-We spoke with singer/bassist Devin Peralta and discussed how the album was written and recorded, what some of its songs are about, touring, Reno and more.
-Continue Reading…
+This fall, Cobra Skulls released their debut album for Fat Wreck Chords, titled Agitations.
+The band hails from Reno, Nevada and plays a unique brand of rockabilly-infused punk.
+Agitations is an urgent and well-rounded record, and certainly the most impressive effort thus far from Cobra Skulls.
+We spoke with singer/bassist Devin Peralta and discussed how the album was written and recorded, what some of its songs are about, touring and more.

 Noise By Numbers recently released a video for the song “Disappointed,” which comes from their latest album and Jump Start Records debut, Over Leavitt.
 Noise By Numbers features members of The Bomb, Dan Vapid & The Cheats, Textbook and others.
 Later this month they’ll release a split seven-inch with England’s The Magnificent, and it will be available on colored vinyl via Solidarity Recordings, (USA) and Drunken Sailor Records, (UK).
 Take a look at the video above and order the new record here.